-The Factoring Calculator finds the factors and factor pairs of a number.
-Enter a positive integer number to find its factors.
+The Factoring Calculator finds the factors and factor pairs of a positive or negative number.
+Enter an integer number to find its factors.

 You can also think about factors in terms of division: The factors of a number include all numbers that divide evenly into that number with no remainder.
 Consider the number 10.
 Since 10 is evenly divisible by 2 and 5, you can conclude that both 2 and 5 are factors of 10.

 How to Factor Numbers: Factorization

 This factors calculator factors numbers by trial division.
 Follow these steps to use trial division to find the factors of a number.

-- Find the square root of the integer number n and round up to the next whole number.
+- Find the square root of the integer number n and round down to the closest whole number.
 Let's call this number s.

 - Start with the number 1 and find the corresponding factor pair: n ÷ 1 = n.
 So 1 and n are a factor pair because division results in a whole number with zero remainder.

 - Do the same with the number 2 and proceed testing all integers (n ÷ 2, n ÷ 3, n ÷ 4... n ÷ s) up through the square root rounded to s.
 Record the factor pairs where division results in whole integer numbers with zero remainders.

 - When you reach n ÷ s and you have recorded all factor pairs you have successfully factored the number n.

 Factors of 18:

-- The square root of 18 is 4.2426, rounded up to the next whole number is 5
+- The square root of 18 is 4.2426, rounded down to the closest whole number is 4

 - Testing the integer values 1 through 4 for division into 18 with a 0 remainder we get these factor pairs: (1 and 18), (2 and 9), (3 and 6).
 The factors of 18 are 1, 2, 3, 6, 9, 18.